26F-Studio/cold_clear_ai_love2d_wrapper/Readme.md

 # cold clear ai love2d wrapper
+This is a love2d/lua wrapper for [cold clear](https://github.com/MinusKelvin/cold-clear), in order use it in tetris games made by [love2d game engine](https://love2d.org/).

 ## How to build
 ### windows version
 * gcc (mingw or msys2 or tdm-gcc)